3CordGuy/coders-liturgy/src/routes/prayers/for-submitting-code.md

 ---

 God, as I prepare this submission of code,<br/>
-I thank You for the skills and knowledge and opportunity to do this work.
+I thank you for the skills and knowledge and opportunity to do this work.

 As I might foolishly wish to rush through this process, may I be reminded of your order of creation.
 That you had a process to it all.